What Are the Challenges?

 In addition, California issues health advisories to warn the public about eating fish with unsafe levels of contaminants from certain waterways.

 EPA supports planning to protect our water resources from damage and loss that could result from climate change.
-EPA and the state of California recently published a Climate Change Handbook for Regional Water Planning Exit which provides a framework for considering climate change in water management planning.
+EPA and the state of California recently published a Climate Change Handbook for Regional Water Planningwhich provides a framework for considering climate change in water management planning.

-As part of our Climate Ready Estuaries Program, EPA also published a technical report exploring a new way to measure vulnerability to climate impacts using San Francisco Bay's salt marsh and mudflat ecosystem as a demonstration.
-More information about responding to the impacts of Climate Change in the watershed can be found in EPA's Draft National Water Program Strategy and in the EPA Climate Change and Water website.
+As part of our Climate Ready Estuaries Program, EPA also published a technical report exploring a new way to measure vulnerability to climate impacts using San Francisco Bay's salt marsh and mud flat ecosystem as a demonstration.
+More information about responding to the impacts of Climate Change in the watershed can be found in EPA's Draft National Water Program Strategy and in EPA's Climate Change and Water website.

-EPA's Climate Ready Water Utilities initiative provides resources for the water sector to adapt to climate change by promoting a clear understanding of climate science and adaptation options, and by promoting integrated water resources management planning.
-Our Climate Change website also provides information about other EPA assistance available to help with planning for climate change.
+EPA's Resources for Addressing Climate Change and Water website also provides information about other EPA assistance available to help with planning for climate change.